lukesmurray/next-website/README.md

   - This means the Page type is duplicated in the parsing and schema but that's alright for now
 - The graphql api is exposed in [`./pages/api/graphql.ts`](./pages/api/graphql.ts)
   - The graphql server is an apollo server and the playground can be viewed at `/api/graphql` in a browser during local development and in deployment
-  - The server is created from the prisma schema using [typegraphql-prisma](https://www.npmjs.com/package/typegraphql-prisma) integration
+  - The graphql schema is created from the prisma schema using [typegraphql-prisma](https://www.npmjs.com/package/typegraphql-prisma) integration
     - The final graphql schema is written to [`./prisma/schema.gql`](./prisma/schema.gql)
 - Graphql types are automatically generated for the graphql queries using [graphql-codegenerator](http://graphql-code-generator.com/)